Since 2017

 Step 8

 9. When the time is up, you can taste the lightly salted cucumbers.
-If necessary, you can add a bit of salt or hot pepper for finished flavor adjustment.
+If needed, I add a little salt or hot pepper.
+If they are still not salty enough, I leave them in the refrigerator for another couple of hours.

 Step 9